-When a DLEN error is created in Peripheral mode of the SPI using nSCS pins in IO Loopback Test mode, the SPI module re-transmits the data with the DLEN error instead of aborting the ongoing transfer and stopping.
-This is only an issue for an IOLPBK mode peripheral in Analog Loopback configuration, when the intentional error generation feature resetting the SPIEN bit.
+Description:When a DLEN error is created in Peripheral mode of the SPI using nSCS pins in IO is triggered using CTRLDLENERR (IOLPBKTSTCR.16).

+Loopback Test mode, the SPI module re-transmits the data with the DLEN error instead of aborting the ongoing transfer and stopping.
+This is only an issue for an IOLPBK mode peripheral in Analog Loopback configuration, when the intentional error generation feature clearing the SPIEN (bit 24) in the SPIGCR1 register and then, re-enable the transfers by resetting the SPIEN bit.

-After the DLEN_ERR interrupt is detected in IOLPBK mode, disable the transfers by clearing the SPIEN (bit 24) in the SPIGCR1 register and then, re-enable the transfers by
+After the DLEN ERR interrupt is detected in IOLPBK mode, disable the transfers by